OpenTelemetry Django Instrumentation¶

 For example,

-Request header names in django are case insensitive.
-So, giving header name as CUStom_Header
+Request header names in Django are case-insensitive.
+So, giving the header name as CUStom-Header

 .